Crowd Cow Review

 This is certainly an important part of deciding whether or not to buy from Crowd Cow, but there aren’t any other comments that mention this.

-Customers are always more likely to complain than they are to praise a company online.
 Is Crowd Cow any good?
 We came across many customers who sing the brand’s praises and report high-quality, delicious meat.

 Is Crowd Cow Subscription Worth It?

 If you love meat, care about where it comes from, and want to help the environment, then yes, Crowd Cow is worth it.

 We love that the company is so inclusive, supplying a wide range of meats and non-meats, including Crowd Cow Japanese Wagyu A5, Crowd Cow Bison Meatloaf, and even plant-based proteins, dog treats, and dessert.